ale94mleon/BindFlow/docs/source/guides/customizing.md

 ### `dependencies` (optional)

-This is a list of executable commands to be executed before any `gmx` command.
-It helps inject dependencies required for the proper execution of the `gmx` command.
+This is a list of executable commands that should be run before any `gmx` command.
+These commands inject the necessary dependencies to ensure the proper execution of the `gmx` command.

 ````{dropdown} Example of dependencies section
 :color: info